The secret to gaining the maximum life from your charge-air-cooler is very simple:

 According to the TMC, the best method of debris removal is at a reputable repair facility by a knowledgeable technician.
 Here, the charge-air-cooler is removed from the vehicle and cleaned thoroughly.
 Recommended cleaning equipment includes: a boil-out vat, an ultrasonic cleaner, a steam cleaner, a high-pressure washer or combination of the above.

 We realize that the charge-air-cooler cannot always be removed from the vehicle for cleaning.
 In this case, components should be steam cleaned or power washed with hot water in the reverse direction of normal air flow, using a mild dishwasher detergent.
 When using chemical cleaners, it is important that the unit be rinsed thoroughly with water to remove all residual traces to minimize corrosion.
+In those areas where potential corrosion is prevalent from road salt or seawater, the unit should be washed more often with water.Sometimes, debris can get inside the charge-air-cooler.
+This can be caused by a defective turbocharger.
+In this case, the unit must be removed from the vehicle.

 The most effective way to clean the interior is very simple.
 Run water through the intake tube with a mild detergent; lay the unit down on it’s side with the tubes in an upright position for 1-2 hours, and flush with clean water.